huseinzol05/YOLO-Object-Detection-Tensorflow/README.md

 video_name = ''
 ```

-#### 2- You must download VOC 2012 and put in the same folder for multibox dataset
+#### 2- You must download [VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and put in the same folder for multibox dataset
-#### 3- You need to put YOLO_small.ckpt in the same folder (optional) if you want to use pretrained model
+#### 3- You need to put YOLO_small.ckpt in the same folder (optional) if you want to use pretrained model, but if you train the model by your own, follow 3.*
-#### 3.1- You can train your own model from scratch in train-classification folder, choose full/fast model
+#### 3.1- You can train your own model from scratch in train-classification folder
+#### 3.2- Put your images that you want to classify in train-classification/data/
+#### 3.3- If you satisfied enough your model, copy model.ckpt into main folder
 #### 4- you must train.py in main directory first before main.py (unless if you downloaded YOLO_small.ckpt)
 #### 5- test in main